How to Implement a Strategic Plan

 The Implementation Flow

-From strategic plan to organizational transformation
+From plan to action

 Strategic Plan